SiriusBYT/Flashcord/flashcord-beta_readme.md

 [Instructions about anything and everything on Flashcord is available here.](https://github.com/SiriusBYT/flashcord/wiki)

-# 🛠️ Want to mod Flashcord ?
+# 🛠️ Want to mod Flashcord?
-Checkout the [Flashcord Module Template](https://github.com/SiriusBYT/Flashcord-Module-Template), if you want to install extentions of Flashcord then check out the [Flashcord Modules Store](https://sirio-network.com/flashcord/store)
+Check out the [Flashcord Module Template](https://github.com/SiriusBYT/Flashcord-Module-Template), if you want to install extensions of Flashcord then check out the [Flashcord Modules Store](https://sirio-network.com/flashcord/store)